evolution-gaming/scala-bootcamp/structure/docs/6-lecture-notes.md

      - wrong abstractions
      - merge conflicts
 5. Fat/monolith structure
-   - fat compilation (no parallelization)
+   - fat compilation (poor parallelization)
-   - packages are tightly coupled, can't "ship" in isolation (monolith)
+   - packages are tightly coupled, can't "ship" in isolation
 6. Pros
     - Easy to start with
-    - MVP - minimal viable project
+    - MVP - minimal viable product

 ### Can we do better?